 Here are my three favorites methods to get rid of the blur and bring out the important details in images.
 These techniques are non-destructive and don’t reduce the quality of the pictures.

-However, it’s important to note that unblurring an image is only useful for slightly blurred photos.
-There is no way for Photoshop to guess what details to put into the picture if there isn’t enough information in the original, so it’s important to start with a relatively sharp photo.
-Then you can fix up the minor blurriness using these methods.
+Note: Unblurring an image is only useful for slightly blurred photos.
+There is no way for Photoshop to guess what details to put into the picture if there isn’t enough information in the original.

-Step 1: Convert The Image To A Smart Object
+Step 1: Right-Click And Select Convert To Smart Object

 Once the layer is converted to a smart object, you can add the Unsharp Mask filter.
 To do this, go to Filter > Sharpen > Unsharp Mask.